xspager/LerningReactNotes/README.md

 - Calling a function declared as a function expression will result in a type error while a regular function will be called without any problem (page 13)
 - Anything can be a default value including whole objects (page 14)
 - Remember to put a parenthesis around an object you returning (page 16)
+- Keep scope aways in mind.
+A regular function will create a new scope, use an arrow function to solve it.
+But if you use the arrow function for the function on an object the ***this*** variable will be the global one, likely **Window**.
+I struggled with something like the example before (page 16)